NadigerAmit/NadigerAmit/README.md

 - 👋 Hi, I’m @NadigerAmit
-- 👀 I’m interested in C++ , C, Kotlin ,Android , Python ,cloud
+- 👀 I’m interested in Rust, C++ , C, Kotlin ,Android , Blockchain
 - 🌱 I’m currently learning Python & cloud
 - 💞️ I’m looking to collaborate on ...
+Blockchain , rust
-- 📫 How to reach me ...
+- 📫 How to reach me ... amith.nadiger@gmail.com

 <!---
 NadigerAmit/NadigerAmit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.